Turf

 Turf III: Flourish, 12" x 54" x 4", mixed media on paper

-Turf is part of Survive/Thrive/Alive (March 4 - May 29, 2006) an exhibition at Wave Hill, a spectacular 28-acre public garden and cultural center overlooking the Hudson River and Palisades in the Bronx.
+Turf is comprised of three works created for a group exhibition exploring the theme of plant survival at Wave Hill, a public garden and cultural center overlooking the Hudson River and Palisades in the Bronx.

+Turf was inspired by Albrecht Durer’s 1503 masterpiece Der Grosse Rasenstuck (The Great Turf), a painstakingly detailed record of quotidian nature so accurate that botanists today can easily identify each of the nine plants it features.
 This sublime portrait of an apparently peaceable plant kingdom, however, belies an important fact: these are weeds, and a veritable dream team of plant competitors.
 A weed’s status may vary from generation to generation, and from region to region.
 But weeds and humans have a unique co-dependency.
 Weeds thrive where humans alter the landscape, mimicking our valued crops, adapting relentlessly, reproducing inventively, and sometimes even photosynthesizing more efficiently than their cultivated neighbors.

 The Eden-like calm of Durer’s work also obscures that these are plants on the move.
 In the five centuries since he collected this slice of nearby meadow, these nine plants have traveled the world, following the footsteps of European colonizers — invited or not.